10/31/2024

 John Hecht

 Morning, guys.
 Apologize for the technical issue earlier.
 I just kind of follow on questions for both the preceding questions.
-I know this cycle is unique, but in historical cycles where your capital was scarce and maybe there was disruption in the environment, those tended to be favorable environments for you.
-As an example, thinking about post the great financial crisis, this one continues to be challenged.
+I know this cycle is unique, but in historical cycles where your capital was scarce and maybe there was disruption in the environment, those tend to be favorable environments for you.
+As an example, think about post the great financial crisis.
+This one continues to be challenged.
 I guess the question is, what do you guys think has to happen to clear the market out to the point where it is an opportunistic environment for you?
 Is it simply just work through the 22 vintage?
 Do residual prices need to come down further?
 Or what other factors might we look out for?

 speaker